Kazimierz

-Kazimierz ([kaˈʑimjɛʂ]; Casimiria; קוזמיר) is a historical district of Kraków and Kraków Old Town, Poland.
+Kazimierz ([kaˈʑimjɛʂ]; Casimiria; קוזמיר) is a historical district of Kraków, Poland.
 From its inception in the 14th century to the early 19th century, Kazimierz was an independent city, a royal city of the Crown of the Polish Kingdom, located south of the Old Town of Kraków, separated from it by a branch of the Vistula river.
 For many centuries, Kazimierz was a place where ethnic Polish and Jewish cultures coexisted and intermingled.
 The northeastern part of the district was historically Jewish.
-In 1941, the Jews of Kraków were forcibly relocated by the German occupying forces into the Krakow ghetto just across the river in Podgórze, and most did not survive the war.
-Today, Kazimierz is one of the major tourist attractions of Krakow and an important center of cultural life of the city.
+In 1941, the Jews of Kraków were forcibly relocated by the German occupying forces into the Kraków Ghetto just across the river in Podgórze, and most did not survive the war.
+Today, Kazimierz is one of the major tourist attractions of Kraków and an important center of cultural life of the city.

-The boundaries of Kazimierz are defined by an old island in the Vistula river.
-The northern branch of the river (Stara Wisła – Old Vistula) was filled-in at the end of the 19th century during the partitions of Poland and made into an extension of Stradomska Street connecting Kazimierz district with Kraków Old Town.
+The border between Kazimierz and Kraków was the Old Vistula River, a branch of the Vistula.
+The riverbed was filled in at the end of the 19th century. and transformed into a green avenue – Józef Dietl Street.